ihack11671/fail2ban-guide/SECURING_NGINX_FAIL2BAN_GUIDE.md

 ---

 ## Advanced Setup: Email Alerts Integration
+To enable automated email alerts on your server, it's important to configure a trusted SMTP relay service.
+While this guide initially used Mailgun, I recommend SMTP2GO for its generous free tier and ease of integration.
+SMTP2GO allows your server (in this case, hosted on DigitalOcean) to relay emails securely using authenticated SMTP.
+This involves creating an account, obtaining your SMTP credentials (server, port, username, and password), and then configuring your domain’s DNS settings with SPF, DKIM, and CNAME records.
+These DNS records are essential to verify that your domain is authorized to send email on your behalf — helping to prevent spoofing and ensuring high deliverability.
+Once verified, your server can send email alerts (e.g., from Fail2Ban or other scripts) by using these credentials via Python or mail clients like msmtp or Postfix.
+The process is straightforward, and you can even use AI tools to help automate or validate your configuration.
 1. **Set up Mailgun account**, get API key and domain.
 2. **Create script** `/usr/local/bin/send-alerts.py`: